raspberrypilearning/i-made-you-a-book/en/step_3.md

 --- task ---

 **Test:** Show someone else your project and get their feedback.
-Do you want make any changes to your book?
+Do you want to make any changes to your book?

 --- /task ---